mellofariam/NDB-Converters/README.md

--chro {int}         : Chromosome number in the *.gro file to be converted -loops {file}       : Text file that contains loop annotations -sigma {float}      : Value for the Variance of DNA Distribution -scale {string}     : Scale (units) of distances in the file
+-chro {int}         : Chromosome number in the *.gro file to be converted -loops {file}       : Text file that contains loop annotations -sigma {float}      : Value for the Variance of DNA Distribution
-                    : For simulations, this value would be 1.0 sigma

 # pdb2ndb.py